0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 ```

 `The TWO MOMENTS where in react we create a component`
-- the fist one that is the easiest one to see when to to this is when something is repeating in our UI across more components or pages, and usually has the same *visual* and same *behavior* or *functionalities*
+- the fist one that is the easiest one to see when to do this is when something is repeating in our UI across more components or pages, and usually has the same *visual* and same *behavior* or *functionalities*
 - the second one is when we're able to get something *OUT* of a bigger component without that bigger component stop working, where in this way we leave the *BIGGER* component more clean and with a clearer function, easier to give maintenance
 	- EG: a screen where we have a listing of users and in the top of the page we have a  button to make upload of users using a .xls document.
-		- so in the button we'll identify when the user clicks, we'll make the upload of the document to pass it to our backend to register all the users...so we can clearly see all the functions that the button has, and that all it does has nothing that influence in the listing of the users.
+		- so in the button we'll identify when the user clicks, we'll make the upload of the document to pass it to our backend to register all the users... we can clearly see all the functions that the button has, and that all it does has nothing that influence in the listing of the users.
 			- So here it's the case where even if we don't use again this button somewhere else, we can put it in a component because this will not change the flow for the *listing component*

 `DEFAULT values for props`